daniel-fritsch/C_Projects/README.md

 # C_Projects
-A collection of programs and projects written primarily in C.
+A collection of programs and projects written primarily in C for a variety of purposes and uses.
+This repository contains all manner of ideas, applications, and experiments from personal study of computer concepts and computer systems.

-Intended as a repo for collecting various research and experimental projects of widespread applications and uses together for safe-keeping.
+- mastermind game
+- string file reader
+- custom malloc implementation
+- exif tag reader
+- simple shell implementation